tedivm/tedivms-flask/README.md

 [Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app) was used as a starting point for this code repository.

 ## Authors
-- Matt Hogan - matt@twintechlabs.io
+- Matt Hogan - matt AT twintechlabs DOT io
 - Ling Thio -- ling.thio AT gmail DOT com